bstank/bstank.github.io/introduction.md

 given out and gotten back to the user (such as the size of the chunk).
 This information is often stored *inline* (before, after, or at the start of the block allocated from the system, in general) with the chunks of memory that are given to the user.
-If this information is corrupted[^2], then many different things can go wrong; in the worst case, a malicious user can inject their own code to be executed.
+If this information is corrupted, then many different things can go wrong; in the worst case, a malicious user can inject their own code to be executed.